MahinourAbdelgawad/pqc-cosmos/README.md

 ### Benchmarking

-- [ ] Benchmark the performance of the post-quantum signature algorithms against the existing ones in Tendermint Consensus, including the time cost, space cost, and other performance metrics in consensus.
+- [ ] Benchmark the performance of the post-quantum signature algorithms against the existing ones in Tendermint Consensus, including the time cost, space cost, and other performance metrics in consensus. ***Total Bounty Reward - 5000 DORA: https://dorahacks.io/bounty/671***

 ## Replace the existing signature algorithm in Cosmos-SDK
 In this section, the main focus is on modifying the account system of the CosmosSDK, mainly divided into the following parts.
 We can choose a specific version of the CosmosSDK to implement this part, like `v0.47.15`.
 This part can be placed in the `cosmos-sdk-pqc` directory.